-In nearby Pitt County, some people were being allowed to return to their homes to inspect them and collect belongings for the first time since floodwaters forced them out more than a week ago.
+In nearby Pitt County, some people were allowed to return to their homes to inspect them and collect belongings for the first time since flooding forced them out more than a week ago.
 Elsewhere, inspection teams were going door-to-door to make sure homes were safe.
 Some carried body bags as a precaution.

 At least one person has been accused of trying to take advantage of the misery left by Floyd.

 Brian Scott L’Hommedieu, 33, was arrested Friday after he allegedly tried to charge $2,980 to clean flood-damaged carpets.
 The work should have cost about $650, said Ted Carlton of the state Alcohol Law Enforcement.